OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification/index.md

 There are several predefined resolving modes which provide different useful combinations of default conditions and the pruning of elements that can be directly used.

-- `strict`: no default or pruning conditions are enabled
+- `strict`: no default or pruning conditions are enabled at all
 - `consistent-strict`: all default consistency conditions are enabled
-- `consitent-loose`: consistency pruning is enabled everywhere
+- `consitent-loose`: consistency pruning is enabled
 - `default`: all default conditions are enabled (consistency and semantic)
-- `loose`: pruning conditions is enabled everywhere (consistency and semantic)
+- `loose`: pruning is enabled everywhere (consistency and semantic)

+## Default Conditions

+There are element-specific default conditions and type-specific default conditions.
+Element-specific default conditions are generic default conditions defined per element.
+However, type-specific default conditions are defined per type, e.g., node type, and, thus, override element-specific default conditions.

-## Element-Specific Default Conditions
+### Element-Specific Default Conditions

 _This is an experimental feature._